ibm-cloud-docs/openwhisk/iam.md

 </br>

-### Setting access policies for a user with the CLI
+## Setting access policies for a user with the CLI
-You can set an access policies for a specific users by using the following command.
+You can set access policies for a specific users with the `iam user-policy-create` command.
 In this example `name@example.com` is assigned the Viewer role for {{site.data.keyword.openwhisk_short}}.
-This means that users with the Viewer role can access all of your {{site.data.keyword.openwhisk_short}} namespaces.
+After this role is applied, users with the Viewer role can access all of your {{site.data.keyword.openwhisk_short}} namespaces.
 {: #cli-pol-set}

 ```